Numichi/reactive-logger/README.md

 Furthermore, there is the
 so-called [lifting solution](https://www.novatec-gmbh.de/en/blog/how-can-the-mdc-context-be-used-in-the-reactive-spring-applications/),
 which I think is overkill.
 In this (lifting) example, he uses Kotlin, but with a Reactor API, not a coroutine.
 If you stay with Reactor API, there is no problem with lifting and it work.
-I mean, I didn't experience any pain, regardless of I used Kotlin or Java.
+I didn't experience any pain, regardless of I used Kotlin or Java.
 But it is not valid for Kotlin Coroutine.

 **My first problem with the lifting solution.**